ciur/papermerge/docs/source/metadata.rst

 Metadata can be of specific **type**.
 Metadata can express monetary information (e.g. a price), a date or it can be some sort of ID (a number and eventually with letter characters).

-Knowing metadata type is not enough consider example of 06.05.2020 date.
-Is 06.05.2020 6th of May 2020 or is it 5th of June 2020 ?
-Thus, when you define a new metadata, usually you will need to provide a specific **format** for that type.
+Knowing metadata type is not enough.
+Consider example of 06.05.2020 date.

+Does 06.05.2020 date refer to 6th of May 2020 or does it refer to 5th of June 2020 ?
+To remove any confusion, when you define a new metadata, usually you will need to provide a specific **format** for that type.
+In previous example if format would be dd.mm.yyyy then  mentioned date would refer to 6th of June 2020.